 More About Me/On a Personal Note

-I have been married to my husband for 9.5 years.
+I am married.
 I enjoy food, cooking, and hiking.
-My friends describe me as down-to-earth, energetic, and an “old soul.”
+My friends describe me as down-to-earth, energetic, and an “old soul”.

 Areas of Expertise/Specialties